The funding review process

-- All applications are initially assessed by the Research Manager to ensure they are aligned with the Research Strategy of the charity.
+- All applications are initially triaged by the Research Manager to ensure they are aligned with the Research Strategy of the charity.

 - All applicants will receive feedback on their proposals regardless of success.

-Grant Holders of Seed and Project grants will be required to provide quarterly project updates, and Project grant holders will also be asked to present project progress annually at a meeting of the SAB.
+Project grant holders will be required to provide 6-monthly project updates and may also be asked to present project progress annually at a meeting of the SAB.